Shape-specific fluctuations of an active colloidal interface: Introduction

-We report that the interface height fluctuations of this chain obey FV scaling, characterized by a dynamic ($z_h \approx 0.6$) and a roughness ($\alpha_h \approx 0.9$) exponent.
-Correspondingly, the fluctuations preceding the steady state are captured by a super-ballistic growth exponent $\beta_h \approx 1.5$.
-The steady-state orientational fluctuations of the colloidal monomers, in contrast, decrease with the chain length, exhibiting a \textit{negative} roughness (i.e. ``smoothness") exponent ($\alpha_\theta \approx -0.5$).
+We report that the interface-height fluctuations of this chain obey FV scaling, characterized by a set of dynamic ($z_h \approx 0.5$) and roughness ($\alpha_h \approx 0.9$) exponents.
+Correspondingly, the fluctuations preceding the steady state are captured by a super-ballistic growth exponent $\beta_h \approx 1.7$.
+The steady-state orientational fluctuations of the colloidal monomers in the C-shape phase, in contrast, decrease with the chain length, exhibiting a \textit{negative} roughness (i.e. ``smoothness") exponent ($\alpha_\theta \approx -0.5$).
 Moreover, we report a distinct set of scaling exponents characterizing the locally flat regime, defined by monomer-level averages restricted to flat portions of the chain and, independently, by taking the infinite-chain limit.
 Given that the shape of the propelling interface does not fall under conventionally studied circular or flat interfaces \cite{takeuchi2018appetizer}, these exponents thus constitute a unique non-equilibrium signature of an interface with a stereotypic ``C-shape" topology.

 The paper is structured as follows.
 In Sect.~\ref{sec:2}, we introduce the model and enumerate the relevant length and time scales of our model.
-In Sec.~\ref{sec:3} , we study the dynamical regimes of the model as a function of selected dimensionless numbers and obtain a phase diagram [Fig.~\ref{fig_phase}].
-We report the results for the scalings of height and orientation fluctuations in Sec.~\ref{sec:chemo-rep}.
-We finally discuss the significance of our findings and future directions in Sec.~\ref{sec:summ}.\\
+In Sec.~\ref{sec:3} , we study the dynamical regimes of the model as functions of selected dimensionless numbers and obtain a phase diagram [Fig.~\ref{fig_phase}].
+The main results of this paper are presented in Sec.~\ref{sec:chemo-rep}, where we discuss in detail the height and orientational fluctuations of this system, in addition to the effect of finite rotational noise.
+We finally discuss the significance of our findings and future directions in Sec.~\ref{sec:summ}.